Avenida São João: Relevant buildings

-Tributes
+Cultural References

 Intersection of Avenida São João with Avenida Ipiranga, immortalized in the song "Sampa" by Caetano Veloso.

-In December 2022, renovations were carried out at the intersection of Avenida Ipiranga and São João, with the placement of statues in honor of the representatives of São Paulo samba, Adoniran Barbosa and Paulo Vanzolini.
+In December 2022, renovations were carried out at the intersection of Avenida Ipiranga and São João, which included the construction of statues in honor of the representatives of São Paulo samba, Adoniran Barbosa and Paulo Vanzolini.

-Ronda, an established song in Brazilian music, is of great cultural importance, mainly because it portrays Avenida São João.
-Composed by Paulo Vanzolini, the song vividly portrays the essence of São Paulo's urban landscape in the mid-20th century, capturing the bustling atmosphere and pulse of daily life along Avenida São João.
-Through its nostalgic lyrics and melodic charm, Ronda has become an emblem of Brazilian musical heritage, offering a poetic tribute to the city's vibrant history and the iconic street that serves as its backdrop.
+The song "Ronda" is considered famous in Brazilian music due to its portrayal of Avenida São João.
+Composed by Vanzolini, the song depicts the essence of São Paulo's urban landscape in the mid-20th century, capturing the bustling atmosphere and pulse of daily life along Avenida São João.
+The song's nostalgic lyrics and melody catapulted it into an emblem of Brazilian musical heritage, serving as a reference to São Paul's history, with the street serving as a backdrop.

-Avenida São João features prominently in Caetano Veloso's iconic song Sampa, a tribute by the Bahian singer to the city of São Paulo.
-Released in 1978, the song reflects Veloso's experience and impressions of the city, capturing its essence through vivid lyrical imagery.
+Avenida São João features prominently in Bahian singer Caetano Veloso's song "Sampa".
+Released in 1978, the song reflects Veloso's experience and impressions of São Paulo, described through lyrical imagery.